robotaitai/NeoSkidRL/README.md

 - Termination: success, collision, stuck, or timeout (~10s by default)

 Config lives in `config/default.yml` (also packaged under `src/neoskidrl/config/default.yml`).
+Reward terms are computed in code and aggregated via `reward.enabled_terms` + `reward.weights` in the config.

 ## Docs